thevixer/ESP32-Promiscuous-osc/README.md

 Make sure you setup the platformio.ini correct for your system.

 * Check if the COM port is correct
+* Check if all libraries are included, you can install them via PlatformIO
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details